-Google App Engine allows developers to build and host web applications in cloud-based data centers that Google manages.
+Google App Engine: Google App Engine allows developers to build and host web applications in cloud-based data centers that Google manages.

-OpenShift is an on-premises containerization PaaS software.
+Red Hat OpenShift: Red Hat OpenShift is an on-premises containerization PaaS software.

-Next up, let's dive into SaaS -- the acronym you're likely most familiar with.
+Next up, let's dive into SaaS — the acronym you're likely most familiar with.

 What does SaaS do?

-JIRA is a project management software that's delivered by Atlassian and can be purchased on a subscription basis by customers.
+JIRA: JIRA is a project management software that's delivered by Atlassian and can be purchased on a subscription basis by customers.

-Dropbox is a file-sharing SaaS tool that allows multiple users within a group or organization to upload and download different files.
+Dropbox: Dropbox is a file-sharing SaaS tool that allows multiple users within a group or organization to upload and download different files.

 What's the Difference?

 To examine the differences between IaaS, PaaS, and SaaS, think of these terms as under the umbrella of cloud-computing (building, creating, and storing data over the cloud), and think about them in the order we've presented them.
-We'll go into more detail, but the chart below outlines some of the key differences between each one.

 Every type of cloud-computing is different and has pros and cons that vary from the rest.
 Understanding the structure of each one will help you determine the right approach for your business.